eckon/dotfiles/README.md

 ### On fresh install

-Following commands should be run on fresh install:
+Following commands/configs should be run/set on fresh install:
-* For easier editing of the files, create symlinks for the files (then only edit in the git repo)
+* for easier editing of the files, create symlinks for the files (then only edit in the git repo)
-  * The nvim directory can be linked completely
+  * the nvim directory can be linked completely
     * `$ ln -s ~/path/to/dotfiles/.config/nvim ~/.config/nvim`
-* In nvim run `:PlugInstall` this will install the Plugins from **vim-plug** set in `~/.config/nvim/init.vim`
+* in nvim run `:PlugInstall` this will install the Plugins from **vim-plug** set in `~/.config/nvim/init.vim`
-* Install [Language Servers/Extensions](https://github.com/neoclide/coc.nvim/wiki/Install-coc.nvim#install-extension-for-programming-languages-you-use-daily) for coc.nvim
+* install [Language Servers/Extensions](https://github.com/neoclide/coc.nvim/wiki/Install-coc.nvim#install-extension-for-programming-languages-you-use-daily) for coc.nvim
-  * Most of my used extensions are already in the `init.vim`, and will be installed automatically
+  * most of my used extensions are already in the `init.vim`, and will be installed automatically
-  * Coc will enable `emmet`, `auto-pairs` and `yank-highlighting` functionality next to the "normal" language server protocols
+  * coc will enable `emmet`, `auto-pairs` and `yank-highlighting` functionality next to the "normal" language server protocols
-  * Use marketplace for easy search of wanted extensions with `:CocList marketplace`
+  * use marketplace for easy search of wanted extensions with `:CocList marketplace`
+* bind capslock to escape
+  * ubuntu: Install Tweaks and set it in "Keyboard" -> "Additional Layout Options" -> "Esc..."
+* unbind system super bindings for Tiling Window Manager

 ## Information and (default) Shortcuts for installed plugins